How to choose the best current account for you

-From student to joint accounts, high interest and cashback accounts, out guide can help you decide
+From student and joint accounts to high interest and cashback accounts, our guide can help you decide how to choose the best current account for you.

-You rely on your current account every day – to receive salary, pension or other payments and to pay your bills.
-But there are different types of current account in the UK and we aren’t all in the same financial situation – so what’s ideal for one customer might not suit another.
+You rely on your current account every day – to receive your salary, pension or other payments and to pay your household bills.
+But there are different types of current account and what’s ideal for one customer might not suit another.

 Our guide will help you make the right choice when it comes to selecting the best current account for you.